JamesTsay-12/blog-site/_posts/2025-07-09-bitcoin-gold-and-real-value.md

 Bitcoin offers a novel digital form of scarcity and trust but remains more speculative given its shorter history and evolving technological + regulatory landscape.

-Recognizing these shared and unique traits can help investors better understand the risks and rewards of both assets beyond popular narratives.
+Recognizing the shared and unique traits of bitcoin and gold can help investors better understand the risks and rewards of both assets beyond popular narratives.

 ---